 Before you can successfully build VMD itself, several other things must be compiled and installed.
 At a bare minimum, a normal build of VMD requires that Tcl/Tk 8..x, FLTK 1..x, and OpenGL libraries be compiled and linkable from within the lib area of the VMD source tree or from the system libraries.
 Without these libraries and their associated header files, compilation of the VMD source code and some plugins will fail almost immediately.
 Additionally, if you're compiling on a Linux system, you may have out-of-date OpenGL header files.
-In order to compile VMD, you may have to update your system's OpenGL header files either with an updated RPM, or by getting the most recent headers from the OpenGL SDK web site
+In order to compile VMD, you may have to update your system's OpenGL header files either with an updated RPM, or by getting the most recent headers from the Khronos OpenGL Registry web site

 VMD also supports various optional components such as Python, VRPN, and other packages.
 They must be linkable in a manner similar to the Tcl/Tk and FLTK.
-VMD has been tested with Python 2.x with Numeric/NumPy.
+VMD has been tested with Python 2.x and 3.x with Numeric/NumPy.
 VMD should be buildable with any version of VRPN from 6.00 up to 7.x.

 VMD uses several external programs for various tasks, these include the STRIDE secondary structure prediction program, the SURF solvent accessible surface program, and various other optional external rendering programs.